CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 </div>

 Pretty neat, right?!

-This is an example of how to take advantage of zoom-based styling for multiple visualization properties, to introduce thematic information through zoom.

 Using zoom-based filters to introduce detail, the map opens with all visible trees colored green and sized to suit the density of information and view.
 As the zoom level increases, the color of trees transitions from green to a categorical coloring based on its `common_name`.
 At the next set of zoom levels, another attribute (`diameter`) is introduced by changing the sizing of features and setting an anchor for that sizing using `scaled`.
 Other properties like `strokeColor` and `strokeWidth` are also adjusted through zoom to compliment the multi-scale styling of the trees.